HAPEE Ears For Early Years

 Through our HAPEE Program (Hearing Assessment Program - Early Ears); we now work with communities across metro, regional, and remote Australia to tackle hearing loss and the long term affects of ear disease in Aboriginal and Torres Strait Islander children in order to give them the best chance at fully participating in school and in life.

-The program provides free hearing checks to children aged 0 - 6 years who do not yet attend full time school and on-going advice and support to parents and carers.
+The program provides free*, safe and simple hearing checks to children aged 0 - 6 years who do not yet attend full time school and on-going advice and support to parents and carers.

 The HAPEE program provides: